luispedro/jug/docs/source/tasklets.rst

 .. versionadded:: 0.8
    Tasklets were added in version 0.8, starting with the betas (named 0.7.9..)

+.. versionchanged:: 2.4.0
+   Since version 2.4.0, Tasklets can use a lambda function

 A Tasklet is a light-weight task.
 It looks very similar to a Task *except that it does not save its results to disk*.
 Every time you need its output, it is recomputed.
 Other than that, you can pass it around, just like a Task.